-Of course you can’t make each individual email different to the next, but utilising hyper-personalisation and dynamic content that carves up your data into intuitive segments will have a significant impact on your email marketing .
+This is just one of the ways of utilising hyper-personalisation and dynamic content, but you can go even further with it and create tags that use your data to present relevant content which will have a significant impact on your email marketing .
 This will generate better engagement from your recipients and improved ROI.

 If your business is based around an interest or importance in the weather – travel, leisure, tourism, catering, events – you could include the destination’s weather forecast within the email itself.
 This prepares the reader for what to expect when they arrive, informing their choice of clothing or packing.
 You could even advise them to bring a sunhat!